estandarte/ifttt-webhook/README.md

 # IFTTT-webhook
 Adapter for IFTTT webhook service.
+(Fork of rumd3x/ifttt-notifier)

-This library is in compliance with Rumd3x Standards for notification services.
+This library is in compliance with Estandarte Standards for notification services.

 ## Install
 ```
-composer require rumd3x/slack-notifier
+composer require estandarte/ifttt-notifier
 ```

 ## Usage